deepdyn/pose-selective-sparse-GCNNs/README.md

   Email: kanishk_s@cs.iitr.ac.in

-- **Dr. R. Balasubramanian** – Professor (HAG) and Head of the Department of Computer Science & Engineering, IIT Roorkee
+- **R. Balasubramanian** – Professor (HAG) and Head of the Department of Computer Science & Engineering, IIT Roorkee

   Email: bala@cs.iitr.ac.in